cloud66/help-old/_posts/deployment/cloud-gce.md

 You can use Cloud 66 to provision and deploy your code to servers in any [Google Compute Engine (GCE) region](http://developers.cloud66.com/#cloud-vendor-instance-regions).

 <h2 id="gen">Generate GCE API keys</h2>
 You need to provide your GCE API keys in order for Cloud 66 to access your account.
 To generate these, access the _Developers Console_ of your Google account, and create a project if you don't already have one.
 Once you have a project, access it and click the _APIs & auth_ -> _APIs_ menu.
-On this page, make sure that the option for _Google Compute Engine_ is turned _On_.
+On this page, make sure that the option for _Google Compute Engine API_ is turned _On_.

-Next, in the same menu, click _Credentials_ and then _Create new Client ID_.
-Select _Service account_ from the options provided, and click _Create Client ID_.
-This will automatically download a P12 file for you, which contains your credentials.
+Next, in the same menu, click _Credentials_ and then _Create credentials_.
+Select _Service account key_ from the options provided, and click _Create_.
+This will automatically download a JSON file for you, which contains your credentials.

 We need three credentials to connect with your account:

-1. Email address - this is available on the _APIs & auth_ -> _Credentials_ page under Service Accounts.
+1. Email address - this is available on the _APIs -> _Credentials_ page under Service Accounts.
-2. P12 key - the file that was automatically downloaded for you
+2. JSON key - the file that was automatically downloaded for you
 3. Project ID - this is available at the top of the _Overview_ page

 Please remember to enable Google Compute in the API list under _API & auth_ under APIs for the integration to work.